Protection Island (Nanaimo)

 Protection Island is a small island located 1.5 km north-east of downtown Nanaimo, British Columbia, Canada in the Nanaimo Harbour.
 The island was originally named Douglas Island, after James Douglas the first Governor of the Colony of Vancouver Island and British Columbia.
 It was renamed Protection Island in 1960.
 The permanent year-round population is about 350 people.

 There are no paved roads on the island.
 Some residents move about the island in golf carts, others with cars, but most walk.
 Locals frequently transport their groceries from the community dock with their own wheelbarrows.
-Access to the island can be via private vessel or a small, privately run ferry which departs from downtown Nanaimo at Maffeo Sutton Park and docks at Dinghy Dock Pub on the island.
-Dinghy Dock Pub is Canada’s only registered floating pub.
+Access to the island can be via private vessel or a small, privately run ferry which departs from downtown Nanaimo at Maffeo Sutton Park and docks at the Dinghy Dock Pub (which is Canada's only floating pub).
 Some residents also commute by kayak or rowboat as well.